fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Modern AI models have grown beyond what single GPUs can handle.
 Large language models now range from several billion to over a trillion parameters.
 Training models with tens of billions of parameters on a single GPU would take months, if they even fit in memory.
 Serving these models at scale requires distributed architectures.

-This chapter covers resource estimation, decision frameworks for choosing between distributed training, fine-tuning, or inference, and practical examples to get started.
-Focus on making informed decisions and running distributed workloads effectively.
+This chapter walks through resource estimation, decision frameworks for choosing between distributed training, fine-tuning, or inference, and practical examples to get you started.

 ---